 On December 10, 2001, a sweeping bilateral trade agreement (BTA) between the United States and Vietnam entered into force.
 (See CRS Report RL30416, The Vietnam-U.S. Bilateral Trade Agreement.)
-The two sides had signed the deal, which by law required congressional approval, in July 2000, but it had taken over a year to complete the ratification process.
-Under the BTA, the U.S. will extend temporary normal trade relations status (NTR, formerly most-favored nation [MFN]) to Vietnam, a move that would significantly reduce U.S. tariffs on most imports from Vietnam.
-In return, Hanoi agreed to undertake a wide range of market-liberalization measures, including extending NTR treatment to U.S. exports, reducing tariffs on goods, easing barriers to U.S. services (such as banking and telecommunications), committing to protect certain intellectual property rights, and providing additional inducements and protections for inward foreign direct investment.
+Under the BTA, which by law required congressional approval, the U.S. extended conditional normal trade relations (NTR) status to Vietnam, a move that significantly reduced U.S. tariffs on most imports from Vietnam.
+In return, Hanoi agreed to undertake a wide range of market-liberalization measures, including extending NTR treatment to U.S. exports, reducing tariffs on goods, easing barriers to U.S. services (such as banking and telecommunications), committing to protect certain intellectual property rights, and providing additional inducements and protections for foreign direct investment.

-The agreement paved the way for President Bush to extend temporary NTR treatment to Vietnam.
-NTR treatment would be temporary because Vietnam's trade status would still be subject to annual Congressional review under the U.S. Trade Act of 1974's Jackson-Vanik provisions, which govern trade with non-market economies.
-On June 3, 2002, President Bush renewed Vietnam's year-long waiver of Jackson-Vanik amendment restrictions on bilateral economic activities.
-Congress can attempt to reject the waiver by passing a joint disapproval resolution.
-On July 23, 2002, by a vote of 338-91 (roll call #329), the House rejected H.J.Res.
-101, which would have disapproved the President's waiver renewal.
+The agreement paved the way for President Bush to extend conditional NTR treatment to Vietnam.
+NTR treatment is conditional because Vietnam's trade status is still subject to annual Congressional review under the U.S. Trade Act of 1974's Jackson-Vanik provisions, which govern trade with non-market economies.
+On May 29, 2003, President Bush renewed Vietnam's year-long waiver of Jackson-Vanik amendment restrictions on bilateral economic activities.
+Vietnam has received a presidential waiver every year since 1998.
+In July, H.J.Res.
+64, disapproving of the waiver renewal, was introduced, but saw no floor action.
+Since 1998, each time waivers have been granted to Vietnam, the House has defeated disapproval resolutions.
+In addition to granting Vietnam conditional NTR treatment, the Jackson-Vanik waiver also allows the U.S. Overseas Private Investment Corporation (OPIC) and the U.S. Export-Import Bank to support U.S. businesses exporting to and/or operating in Vietnam.

 Implementation of the BTA.
-Vietnam's implementation of the BTA is likely to be closely monitored by Congress, particularly during the annual debate over whether to extend Vietnam's NTR status.
-Most of Vietnam's concessions are due to be phased in within three to five years.
+Most of Vietnam's concessions in the BTA are due to be phased in between 2004 and 2006.
 However, a number of reforms took effect upon the BTA's entry into force on December 10, 2001.
 These include according national treatment (i.e. not discriminating between foreign and domestic enterprises) business activities, allowing all enterprises to import and export, eliminating most non-tariff barriers, streamlining the process for foreign investors to obtain licenses and approval, and publicizing laws, regulations and administrative procedures pertaining to any matter covered by the Trade Agreement.
 Hanoi appears to have taken steps to implement nearly all of these initial commitments.
 In May 2002, senior officials from Washington and Hanoi launched a Joint Committee on Development of Economic and Trade Relations, a consultative body called for in the BTA.